 When to apply for the residence permit

 You can apply for the residence permit at any time within your legal stay in Poland, at latest on its last day (e.g. on the last day of your visa validity).
-However, it is recommended to apply earlier.
+However, as the procedure is quite long (at least a few months), it is recommended to book the appointment in the Voivodeship Office and to collect all the required documents as soon as possible.
 After submitting your application together with the required documents, your stay continues to be legal, even after your visa or other document expires.

-The residence permit is issued in a form of a plastic card which the foreigners should carry at all times in case of control.
+The residence permit is issued in a form of a plastic card which you should carry at all times in case of control.

 Types of residence permit

 There are different types of residence permit, depending on the conditions of the stay in Poland.
-Foreigners conducting scientific research, can choose between three types of permit:
+If you are a foreigner conducting scientific research, you can choose between three types of permit:

 - Temporary residence permit for the purpose of conducting scientific research,